 What are some checkboxes a destination has to hit to peak Nomadic Matt’s interest?

-When I'm choosing a destination it has to hit certain checkboxes like: landscape beauty with mountains and rivers.
-Can't be so hot I just sweat sitting there.
 These days, I’ll pretty much go anywhere.
 I’m not much of a fan of camping, and adrenaline activities aren’t my cup of tea…but beyond that, I’ll go pretty much anywhere.

 If you were given the choice between 1 year in Southeast Asia or 1 year in South America.
 Who would win and why?